Welsh pandemic plans caused bereaved families pain - minister

 He cited a lack of resilience in planning, a lack of resources and a lack of updating policies.

-Mr Drakeford admitted that Welsh government was not as prepared as it could be, and that there were failings, but said the counsel was being "unduly bleak" .
+Mr Drakeford conceded that the Welsh government was not as prepared as it could be, and that there were failings, but said the counsel was being "unduly bleak" .

+"While some things had failed to be followed through, it was a failure in part rather than in whole," he said.

 Mr Keith pressed him, asking if Mr Drakeford agreed "in terms of the consideration of whether or not structurally the system of preparedness in advance of the pandemic was simply not as good as it should have been".